-Otway & Orford are proud to collaborate with leading aviation artist David Bent on our stylish and unique Red Arrows and Vulcan inspired silk pocket squares, ‘Jubilee Diamond’ and ‘A Beautiful Jigsaw’.
+Otway & Orford are proud to collaborate with David Bent, an artist with a strong interest in aviation and aerospace, on our stylish and unique Red Arrows and Vulcan inspired silk pocket squares, ‘Jubilee Diamond’ and ‘A Beautiful Jigsaw’.

 David was brought up in Dover and aviation influence came at an early age as his father was founder of the Dover Model Aircraft Club.
 David studied art at Wolverhampton College in the late 1960s and early 1970s, receiving a mix of traditional and avant-garde training reflective of the changing times.
 Following graduation, he earned a living in social work and teaching until he became a professional artist in 1979.
 A chance visit in 2003 to the Royal International Air Tattoo brought aircraft back into David’s life and into his art.

 David’s unique style of geometric shapes, bold colours, authentic detail and Boy’s Own bravado brings aviation and modern art together for a celebration of the excitement, freedom and beauty of flight.
 In so doing, his art crosses generational, gender and cultural barriers and reaches new, younger audiences.
 David’s work has been widely exhibited including at the RAF Museum, at the National Memorial Arboretum and internationally.
 “In recognition of his exceptional contribution to transforming aviation art”, David was made an Honorary Companion of the Royal Aeronautical Society in 2015, the first time in thirty years that this accolade had been awarded.